Likhith623/AI-Integrated-Environmental-Intelligence-System-RivIntel-Matrix/README.md

 # Riv-Intel Matrix

-RiverMind is an intelligent river monitoring and conservation system that blends real-time video surveillance, emotional AI, and climate visualization to safeguard lives and ecosystems.
+Riv-Intel Matrix is an intelligent river monitoring and conservation system that blends real-time video surveillance, emotional AI, and climate visualization to safeguard lives and ecosystems.
 It detects emergencies, tracks emotional experiences, and empowers proactive environmental action with intelligent alerts and data-driven insights.

 ## Features
  Live Video Monitoring: Real-time drowning detection using advanced computer vision techniques.